CODES-group/opyrability/docs/_build/html/_sources/operability_overview.rst

 a desired region of operation in the input space that guarantees that the DOS is achieved.
-This is denominated as the Desired Input Set (DIS): A set of inputs required to reach the entire DOS, given a disturbance vector ::math:`d`.
+This is denominated as the Desired Input Set (DIS): A set of inputs required to reach the entire DOS, given a disturbance vector :math:`d`.

 .. math::
 	\operatorname{DIS}(d)=\left\{u \mid u=M^{-1}(y, d) ; y \in \mathrm{DOS}, d \text { is fixed }\right\}